v-adhithyan/365DaysOfCode/README.md

 ## day 45 (Feb 14, 2019)
   Fixed a production error in my india elections project where db insert was getting timed out, due to which 500 was thrown.

+## day 46 (Feb 15, 2019)
+  Modified the code to show sentiment data in percentage for my india elections project.